DebarghoGhosh/ownCloud-quickstart/README.md

 ## Add user Account

-To create a user account follow the steps given below:
+Create a user account by executing the following steps:

 1. Login to the ownCloud server using admin credentials.
 Click the Admin drop-down at the top-right corner of the screen and select Users.
 Refer to the image below:<br/><br/> ![alt_text](assets/image5.png "image_tooltip")
 2. The screen with the list of users appears as shown below:<br/><br/> ![alt_text](assets/image6.png "image_tooltip")